Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Introduction

 The paper is organized as follows.
 We begin by introducing our model of interacting fermions on an external optical lattice that globally couples to a dissipative cavity mode via transverse driving with a pump laser (Sec.~\ref{sec:setup}).
 Then we proceed to introduce the analytical methods, we derive to determine the steady state phase diagram (Sec.~\ref{sec:methods}).
 We employ the \emph{many-body adiabatic elimination technique} that takes into account perturbatively the quantum fluctuations of the atoms-cavity coupling (Sec.~\ref{sec:mbae}).
 The fluctuations determine a self-consistent effective temperature of the atoms.
 We provide a stability condition for the thermal steady state solutions (Sec.~\ref{sec:stability}).
-Further, we derive a low-hopping thermodynamic limit that can provide results in higher dimensions (Sec.~\ref{sec:pertubation_J}).
-In order to facilitate the understanding of the phases we see in the complex atoms-cavity coupled system, we provide an overview of the ionic Hubbard model (Sec.~\ref{sec:ionic_hubbard}), since the effective Hamiltonian in our mean-field approach takes this form with a self-consistently determined staggered potential.
+Further, we obtain perturbative results for vanishing kinetic energy in the thermodynamic limit, which is also applicable in higher dimensions (Sec.~\ref{sec:pertubation_J}).
+In order to facilitate the understanding of the phases we obtain in the complex atoms-cavity coupled system, we provide an overview of the ionic Hubbard model (Sec.~\ref{sec:ionic_hubbard}), since the effective Hamiltonian in our mean-field approach takes this form with a self-consistently determined staggered potential.
 We then proceed to present our results for the steady state phase diagrams across the self-ordering transition at both low filling (Sec.~\ref{sec:quarter_filling}) and commensurate half filling (Sec.~\ref{sec:half_filling}).
 Special focus is put on cooling processes.
-We extend the concept of cavity-cooling (Sec.~\ref{sec:cavity_cooling}) to the many-body regime (Sec.~\ref{sec:many_body_cooling}) and show that an efficient transfer of energy between the photons and the atoms, mediated by the fluctuations, determines many of the features present in the phase diagram, including the \emph{fluctuation-induced bistability} (Sec.~\ref{sec:fluctuation_induced_bistability}) we introduced in Ref.~\cite{TolleHalati2024}.
+We extend the concept of cavity-cooling (Sec.~\ref{sec:cavity_cooling}) to the many-body regime (Sec.~\ref{sec:many_body_cooling}), and show that an efficient transfer of energy between the photons and the atoms, mediated by the fluctuations, determines many of the features present in the phase diagram, including the \emph{fluctuation-induced bistability} (Sec.~\ref{sec:fluctuation_induced_bistability}) we introduced in Ref.~\cite{TolleHalati2024}.
 Here we contrast the fundamentally different nature of the bistability at low fillings and the special case of commensurate fillings (Sec.~\ref{sec:self_organization_transition_half_filling}).